mizmay/map-gl-style-build/INSTALLATION.md

 ### Installing Prerequisites (if needed)

 #### Install Node.js
-If Node.js is not installed or you need a newer version:
+If Node.js is not installed:

 **Option 1: Download from official website**
 - Visit [nodejs.org](https://nodejs.org/)